Page speed is a key performance metric for your website. You can gain 40-70% if you compress HTML and other types of code. Here’s how…

 In addition, the use of subdomains or a Content Delivery Network (CDN) may make sense.
 Scripts and resources that are not needed immediately can be reloaded with AJAX.

-Check your page speed with Ryte for FREE
+Analyze and optimize your page speed with a 10-day free Ryte trial